Why so many programming languages?¶

 The printing press worked in Europe because most languages there have a small number of letters

-It didn't catch on in China because there is no alphabet.
+It didn't catch on in China, where the predecessors were first created because there is no alphabet.

 In programming, it's just easier to do some things in some programming languages

 A lot of languages started out as a domain specific sitting